-I live in London, which is a really polluted city, so using antioxidants is really important.
+I live in London, which is a really polluted city, so using antioxidants is important.

-I always apply SPF before my makeup as this is one of the primary causes of ageing.
+I always apply SPF before my makeup as this is one of the primary causes of aging.
 Recently I’ve been using Tom Ford Face Protect SPF50.

 In the evening, I love taking my time to remove my makeup and cleanse the skin.
 For me, it’s a really lovely time for self-love and care.
 It relaxes me to look after my skin.

 To remove my makeup I use the Emma Hardie Moringa Cleansing Balm.
 It melts into the skin and allows you to massage the product into the skin before removing it with a muslin cloth, which I’ll run under warm water beforehand.
 For a second cleanse, I like to use the Dermalogica Clay Cleanser, which makes my skin feel super clean and is a great way to get some clay in my routine every day without drying the skin out.

 Once my skin is dry, I’ll go in with an exfoliating acid.
 The Elizabeth Arden Skin Illuminating pads are great to give you an immediate glow.
 In terms of serums, the best all-around serum I’ve tried is the Advanced Night Repair Serum from Estée Lauder.
 It helps cell renewal overnight (a time when your skin is naturally renewing itself, too).
 I've used this every night for three years and can’t imagine giving it up!
 Elizabeth Arden also has an amazing foil sheet mask of this product, which I love using before a special occasion as it gives you a post-facial glow.